uduak33/hospital-performance-and-payer-insights/README.md

 ## Insights Deep Dive
-### Clinical Performance (Length of Stay & Readmissions)
+## Clinical Performance (Length of Stay & Readmissions)

 - Inpatient length of stay is disproportionately driven by a small set of high-acuity diagnoses, notably respiratory conditions (e.g., pulmonary emphysema, COVID-19–related disease), oncology-related admissions, and select endocrine and haematology cases, with some diagnoses exceeding 20–30 days on average.
 - Readmission risk is similarly concentrated, with non-small cell lung cancer and select cardiac conditions accounting for a large share of 30-day readmissions despite representing a minority of total admissions.
 - High readmission percentages in low-volume diagnoses indicate condition-specific care complexity rather than system-wide failure.
 - Diagnosis-level analysis reveals substantial variation within departments, reinforcing that department-level averages would mask operational risk.

-These patterns highlight clear opportunities for targeted clinical pathway optimization, discharge planning, and post-acute follow-up focused on high-impact diagnoses.
+These patterns highlight clear opportunities for targeted clinical pathway optimisation, discharge planning, and post-acute follow-up focused on high-impact diagnoses.

 ## Financial Performance